knible/awesome-geophysics/README.md

 ### **Blogs**

-- **[AGU Blogosphere](https://blogs.agu.org/)**: Hosted by the American Geophysical Union, this platform offers a diverse collection of blogs discussing the latest developments in geoscience and geophysics. citeturn0search5
+- **[AGU Blogosphere](https://blogs.agu.org/)**: Hosted by the American Geophysical Union, this platform offers a diverse collection of blogs discussing the latest developments in geoscience and geophysics.

-- **[Geophysics Rocks](https://geophysicsrocks.com/)**: An engaging blog that breaks down complex geophysical concepts in an accessible way.
+- **[Geophysics Rocks](https://geophysicsrocks.com/)**: An engaging blog that breaks down complex geophysical concepts in an accessible way.

-- **[Geophysical Insights Blog](https://www.geoinsights.com/blog/)**: Features articles on machine learning applications in geophysical data analysis and other contemporary topics. citeturn0search4
+- **[Geophysical Insights Blog](https://www.geoinsights.com/blog/)**: Features articles on machine learning applications in geophysical data analysis and other contemporary topics.

-- **[Geology & Geophysics Blog – University of Southampton](https://blog.soton.ac.uk/ggblog/)**: Provides insights into recent research, fieldwork, and developments in geology and geophysics. citeturn0search9
+- **[Geology & Geophysics Blog – University of Southampton](https://blog.soton.ac.uk/ggblog/)**: Provides insights into recent research, fieldwork, and developments in geology and geophysics.

-- **[Geophysics Blog – University of Texas Institute for Geophysics](https://ig.utexas.edu/category/news/geophysics-blog/)**: Shares updates on research projects, field studies, and scientific findings in geophysics. citeturn0search7
+- **[Geophysics Blog – University of Texas Institute for Geophysics](https://ig.utexas.edu/category/news/geophysics-blog/)**: Shares updates on research projects, field studies, and scientific findings in geophysics.

-- **[20 Best Geophysics Blogs and Websites](https://science.feedspot.com/geophysics_blogs/)**: A curated list of top geophysics blogs, providing a broad spectrum of perspectives and topics in the field. citeturn0search0
+- **[20 Best Geophysics Blogs and Websites](https://science.feedspot.com/geophysics_blogs/)**: A curated list of top geophysics blogs, providing a broad spectrum of perspectives and topics in the field.

 ### **Technical Blogs**

-- **[Fundamentals of Geophysical Data Processing – Stanford Exploration Project](https://sep.sites.stanford.edu/fundamentals-geophysical-data-processing)**: Offers comprehensive insights into geophysical data processing techniques. citeturn0search3
+- **[Fundamentals of Geophysical Data Processing – Stanford Exploration Project](https://sep.sites.stanford.edu/fundamentals-geophysical-data-processing)**: Offers comprehensive insights into geophysical data processing techniques.

-- **[Machine Learning Applications to Geophysical Data Analysis – UBC](https://www.slim.eos.ubc.ca/content/machine-learning-applications-geophysical-data-analysis)**: Explores the integration of machine learning in geophysical data analysis. citeturn0search6
+- **[Machine Learning Applications to Geophysical Data Analysis – UBC](https://www.slim.eos.ubc.ca/content/machine-learning-applications-geophysical-data-analysis)**: Explores the integration of machine learning in geophysical data analysis.

-- **[Data-Driven Geophysics: From Dictionary Learning to Deep Learning](https://arxiv.org/abs/2007.06183)**: A scholarly article discussing the evolution of data-driven approaches in geophysics. citeturn0academia12
+- **[Data-Driven Geophysics: From Dictionary Learning to Deep Learning](https://arxiv.org/abs/2007.06183)**: A scholarly article discussing the evolution of data-driven approaches in geophysics.

-- **[Deep Learning for Geophysics: Current and Future Trends](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2021RG000742)**: Reviews the application of deep learning techniques in geophysical research. citeturn0search8
+- **[Deep Learning for Geophysics: Current and Future Trends](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2021RG000742)**: Reviews the application of deep learning techniques in geophysical research.

-- **[Subsurface Mapping by Ambient Noise Tomography](https://en.wikipedia.org/wiki/Subsurface_mapping_by_ambient_noise_tomography)**: Provides an overview of ambient noise tomography techniques used in subsurface mapping. citeturn0search14
+- **[Subsurface Mapping by Ambient Noise Tomography](https://en.wikipedia.org/wiki/Subsurface_mapping_by_ambient_noise_tomography)**: Provides an overview of ambient noise tomography techniques used in subsurface mapping.

-Incorporating these resources will provide your audience with a comprehensive view of both foundational concepts and cutting-edge developments in geophysics.
+Incorporating these resources will provide your audience with a comprehensive view of both foundational concepts and cutting-edge developments in geophysics.

 ### Podcasts

 Engage with in-depth discussions and interviews featuring leading experts:

-- **Seismic Soundoff**: Hosted by the Society of Exploration Geophysicists (SEG), this podcast offers in-depth conversations on applied geophysics, addressing challenges in energy, water, and climate. citeturn0search0
+- **Seismic Soundoff**: Hosted by the Society of Exploration Geophysicists (SEG), this podcast offers in-depth conversations on applied geophysics, addressing challenges in energy, water, and climate.

-- **Third Pod from the Sun**: Presented by the American Geophysical Union, this podcast delves into the stories behind the science, offering insights into various geoscience topics. citeturn0search2
+- **Third Pod from the Sun**: Presented by the American Geophysical Union, this podcast delves into the stories behind the science, offering insights into various geoscience topics.

-- **Sci & Tell**: Another offering from the American Geophysical Union, this podcast features interviews and first-person stories from scientists, providing a personal perspective on scientific endeavors. citeturn0search2
+- **Sci & Tell**: Another offering from the American Geophysical Union, this podcast features interviews and first-person stories from scientists, providing a personal perspective on scientific endeavors.

-- **Oxford University Geophysics Podcasts**: The University of Oxford provides a series of podcasts featuring discussions on various geophysics topics, including carbon storage and mathematical aspects of the planet. citeturn0search6
+- **Oxford University Geophysics Podcasts**: The University of Oxford provides a series of podcasts featuring discussions on various geophysics topics, including carbon storage and mathematical aspects of the planet.

 ### Community Forums and Social Media

 Engage with fellow geoscientists through these platforms:

-- **Society of Exploration Geophysicists (SEG) Online Communities**: SEG offers various online platforms, including forums and social media groups, where professionals can discuss topics related to exploration geophysics. citeturn0search12
+- **Society of Exploration Geophysicists (SEG) Online Communities**: SEG offers various online platforms, including forums and social media groups, where professionals can discuss topics related to exploration geophysics.

-- **Reddit Communities**: Subreddits like [r/geophysics](https://www.reddit.com/r/geophysics/) and [r/geology](https://www.reddit.com/r/geology/) provide platforms for discussions, Q&A, and sharing the latest research and news in the field.
+- **Reddit Communities**: Subreddits like [r/geophysics](https://www.reddit.com/r/geophysics/) and [r/geology](https://www.reddit.com/r/geology/) provide platforms for discussions, Q&A, and sharing the latest research and news in the field.

-- **LinkedIn Groups**: Professional groups such as "Geophysics Forum" and "Exploration Geophysics" on LinkedIn offer opportunities to connect with industry experts, participate in discussions, and stay updated on industry trends.
+- **LinkedIn Groups**: Professional groups such as "Geophysics Forum" and "Exploration Geophysics" on LinkedIn offer opportunities to connect with industry experts, participate in discussions, and stay updated on industry trends.

-- **Geophysics Forums**: Dedicated forums like the [Geophysics Forum](https://able2know.org/forum/geophysics/) provide spaces to ask questions, share knowledge, and engage in discussions specific to geophysics. citeturn0search5
+- **Geophysics Forums**: Dedicated forums like the [Geophysics Forum](https://able2know.org/forum/geophysics/) provide spaces to ask questions, share knowledge, and engage in discussions specific to geophysics.

-By actively participating in these podcasts and online communities, you can stay informed about the latest developments in geophysics and connect with professionals who share your interests.
+By actively participating in these podcasts and online communities, you can stay informed about the latest developments in geophysics and connect with professionals who share your interests.

 | ▲ [Top](#awesome-geophysics) |
 | --- |